arista-channel/acws/docs/wireless/b01_lab.md

 ![Campus Studio](./assets/images/b01/config/13_config.png)

-1. In the left hand menu, click on `Floor Plans`.
+1. In the left hand menu, click on `Maps`.
 Make sure to set the location level to be `1st Floor`.
 Click the `Add Floor Plan` button in the upper right corner of the screen.

     ![Campus Studio](./assets/images/b01/config/14_config.png)